kjubik/kjubik/README.md

 ## My Tech Stack

-Here are some of the technologies I am most familair with.
+Here are some of the technologies I am most familiar with.

 - **Languages:** JavaScript, TypeScript, Python, Dart, Haskell
 - **Frameworks:** Angular, React, Svelte, Flutter